jnchen12a/keep_awake/README.md

 Moves your mouse every 4 minutes and 30 seconds.
 No underlying reason for this program at all.
 Just a simple, innocent Python program...

 ## Troubleshooting
-Make sure all the needed modules/packages are installed. '''pip install [package_name]''' should do the trick.
+Make sure all the needed modules/packages are installed.
+'''
+pip install [package_name]
+'''
+in terminal should do the trick.
 Needed packages:
 * pyautogui
 * datetime